Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Expectation of suprema of a certain Gaussian process

 We use the scheme introduced in \cite{adlatmel}.
-In order to proceed we need some entropy estimates for subsets of $(B_2+\sqrt{p}B_1)\times \R^m$.
+To proceed, we need some entropy estimates for subsets of $(B_2+p^{1/2}B_1)\times \eR^m$.
 As usual $N(U,\rho,\eps)$ stands for the smallest number of closed balls with the diameter $\eps$ in metric $\rho$ that cover the set $U$.
-The crucial idea is to consider measure $\mu_{n,\eps}$, which is the distribution of of $\eps(G_n+E_n)$, $\eps>0$ (we recall $E_n$ is the symmetric exponential vector in $\R^n$).
+The crucial idea is to consider the distribution of the vector $\eps(G_n+E_n)$, $\eps>0$ which is denoted by $\mu_{n,\eps}$ (we recall that $E_n$ is the symmetric exponential vector in $\eR^n$ independent of $G_n$).